carlosrsabreu/carlosrsabr.eu/pages/posts/why-you-should-use-git-prune.md

 done
 ```

-Now, if you want to prune every time you pull and avoid this routine task, do `git config --global fetch.prune true` so that it cleans up deleted branches all the time you pull.
+To automate pruning with every pull and avoid manual execution, run `git config --global fetch.prune true`.
+This ensures that deleted branches are cleaned up every time you pull.

 If you'd like to know more about shell scripting, you can read more [here](/posts/shell-scripting-basics)